 Why are you making this resolution?
 It's not because you suddenly hate chocolate and all things sugary.
 It's because you want to fit into those jeans.
 More than that, it's because you want the sweet ego-boosting adulation from all those around.
 Think about the sweet adulation, not the velvety sweetness of cheesecake.

 For me, the goal is to not be out of breath walking from my car up the stairs to my apartment.
 That's not a very sexy goal to visualize, so I imagine myself chasing down a purse snatcher and being everybody's hero.
 And not coughing up a lung every morning.

 Give yourself something awesome to look forward to.
 If you're quitting smoking, calculate how much money you saved and splurge on yourself.

 I spent roughly $700 on cigarettes a year.
 At the end of the year, I'm going to take that money and buy my friends a nice meal.
 (I seem to have Andrea's selfish need to be selfless.)

-I'm picturing a fat, juicy Filet, medium rare, and a side of sweet potato casserole (with pecan crust) at Ruth's Chris (see picture).
+I'm picturing a fat, juicy filet, medium rare, and a side of sweet potato casserole (with pecan crust) at Ruth's Chris.

-If you don't start on January 1, your chance of success drops from 74% to 37%. (source: Bureau of Fake Statistics) So start immediately!
+If you don't start on January 1, your chance of success drops.
+So start immediately!

 I have a sneaking suspicion I have some kind of attention deficit disorder, though never formally diagnosed.
 If I put something off for a couple of days, forget about it.
 Seriously, just forget about it.
 It's gone forever.

-If you need some ideas, here are the Top 10 New Year's Resolutions, according to 10 Million Resolutions.
+If you need some ideas, here are the top 10 New Year's resolutions.